Skip to content

 Admissions Policies

-• On February 28, 2023, the school announced it will “design, implement and grow programs and partnerships aimed at broadening diversity among qualified applicants for admission to its degree and training programs.”
+• In February 2023, the school announced it will “design, implement and grow programs and partnerships aimed at broadening diversity among qualified applicants for admission to its degree and training programs.”

 Anti-Racism, Bias, and Diversity Training